Motoring Through the 20th Century

 MTA30

-108 pages ~ 350+ illustrations
+112 pages ~ 360+ illustrations

-The new motor cars of the 1920s were vastly more modern in appearance and performance than the basic automobiles which began appearing on the streets at the start of the century.
+The new motor cars of the 1930s were vastly more modern in appearance and performance than the basic automobiles which began appearing on the streets at the start of the century.
 Henry Ford and his Model T had shown manufacturers how a car could be made much more quickly and at a much lower cost and this resulted in the number of cars on the road across the world increasing rapidly.
 This was an era of rapid expansion and companies such as Austin, Morris, Bentley, Rolls-Royce, Vauxhall and others all began to produce increasing numbers of cars for motorists of all tastes and budgets.
 Motor racing too had also developed since the end of WW1.
 Brooklands was the major venue in Britain, while the Le Mans 24 hours race, Monaco Grand Prix and Mille Miglia all had their first races in the decade and would continue for many years into the future.
-Many of the great events and developments are beautifully presented in this excellent volume.
-View sample page
+Many of the great events and developments are beautifully presented in this excellent volume

 Motoring Through the 20th Century: 1940s